vinitshahdeo/myFaculty/README.md

+# MyFaculty

+A React app with autocomplete suggestions to search faculty details of VIT University Vellore.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Quick Start

-- `npm install` : Installs the external depencies used.
+- `npm install` : Installs the external dependencies used.

 - `npm start` : Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.